jonnygoespro/elm-calculator/README.md

 This project was developed as part of the **Applied Programming Paradigms** course during the **1st semester of the Master's degree program** at **FH Salzburg**.

-## Features
-- Perform basic arithmetic operations: addition, subtraction, multiplication, and division
-- Input numbers using on-screen buttons or keyboard (digits `0-9` and the `Enter` key)
-- Overflow checks to prevent calculations that exceed valid integer ranges
-- Clear functionality to reset the calculator

 ## Build and Run Instructions

 ### Requirements